Parsifal-M/backstage-opa-plugins/plugins/permission-backend-module-opa-wrapper/README.md

 ## Contributing

 I am happy to accept contributions and suggestions for this plugin.
 Please fork the repository and open a PR with your changes.
-If you have any questions, please feel free to reach out to me on [Mastodon](https://hachyderm.io/@parcifal) or [Twitter](https://twitter.com/_PeterM_) (I am not as active on Twitter)
+If you have any questions, please feel free to reach out to me on [Mastodon](https://hachyderm.io/@parcifal)

 ## License